Tractable Resource Management with Uplink Decoupled Millimeter-Wave Overlay in Ultra-Dense Cellular Networks: Numerical Evaluation with a Real Geography Based 3D Blockage Model

-Fig.~\ref{Fig:RscwDC} illustrates the impact of mmW UL decoupling on mm-$\mu$W UL resource allocations (Proposition 5).
-As shown in Fig.~\ref{Fig:RscwDC}-a, the proposed decoupling reduces mmW UL allocation for the mmW BS-to-user density ratio larger than $3.3$ (or 1.6 in Fig.~\ref{Fig:RscwDC}-b).
-For the mmW BS-to-user density in the range of $1.5$ to $3.3$ (or $1.1$ to $1.6$ in \ref{Fig:RscwDC}-b), the proposed technique makes UL transmissions counting solely on mmW instead of $\mu$W since the decoupled mmW UL BS density overcompensates the limited mmW UL bandwidth $\WMUL$ (Remark 5).
+Fig.~\ref{Fig:RscwDC} illustrates the impact of mmW UL decoupling on mm-$\mu$W UL resource allocations (Proposition 6).
+The proposed UL decoupling reduces mmW UL allocations (Remark 5).
+For Yonsei, as an example, $47$\% mmW UL allocation reduction is achieved at $\lambdahM = 1$.
+For all locations, it is worth noting that mmW UL decoupling yields the identical maximum mmW UL allocations $0.55$ to the case without the decoupling since the value is independent of mmW BS densification as well as blockages (Corollary 3).

-Fig.~\ref{Fig:Rate} shows the impact of mmW UL decoupling on the overall DL rate.
-To be specific, the maximized DL rate corresponding to the proposed mm-$\mu$W resource management is presented in Fig.~\ref{Fig:Rate}-a.
-According to Fig.~\ref{Fig:Rate}-b, mmW UL decoupling is more beneficial for large mmW bandwidth and/or the minimum UL/DL rate ratio.
-For the given scenarios with mmW UL decoupling, maximized DL rate improves up to $1.65$ times.
+Fig.~\ref{Fig:Rate} shows the overall DL rates with and without mmW UL decoupling under the proposed mm-$\mu$W resource allocations (Propositions 5 and 7).
+The DL rate improvements are up to $33$\% in Yonsei and $15$\% in Jongro.

+Fig.~\ref{Fig:Comparison} provides the mm-$\mu$W resource allocations with different system parameters from the case in Fig.~\ref{Fig:RscwoDC}.
+For mmW bandwidth $\WM$ increase to $3$ GHz in Fig.~\ref{Fig:Comparison}-a, mmW UL allocation increases, by $1.37$ times in Yonsei at $\lambdahM=1$ and by $1.2$ times for the maximum mmW UL allocations.

+For minimum UL to DL rate ratio $\zeta$ increase to $50$\% in Fig.~\ref{Fig:Comparison}-b, both mm-$\mu$W UL allocations increase: up to $70$\% $\mu$W allocation increase; $58$\% mmW increase in Yonsei at $\lambdahM=1$ and $31$\% increase for the maximum mmW UL allocations.
+It is worth noting that the minimum $\mu$W UL allocations depend solely on $\zeta$ by comparing Figs. 7, 8, and 10 (Corollary 2).

+For DAC power limited systems in Fig.~\ref{Fig:Comparison}-c, mmW UL allocation in Yonsei at $\lambdahM=1$ decreases by $34$\%, and the maximum mmW UL allocations also decrease by $33$\%, compared to the allocations in Fig. 7.
+Note that our simulation settings in Fig.~\ref{Fig:RscwoDC} are PAPR outage limited, i.e. PAPR limited mmW UL bandwidth is smaller than the DAC power limited mmW UL bandwidth in \eqref{Eq:mmWLimitedUL}.
+This may correspond with an OFDMA scenario where a large number of multiple carriers are likely to incur high PAPR.
+Neglecting the PAPR limited mmW UL bandwidth in \eqref{Eq:mmWLimitedUL} yields DAC power limited systems in Fig.~\ref{Fig:Comparison}-c, which may correspond to an SC-FDMA environment where PAPR outage hardly occurs.